FEUP-LDTS-2024/project-t03g07/docs/README.md

 The implementation of this design pattern can be found in the states package in the source code.

-Here is the UML diagram for the states package:
+Here is the UML state diagram for the application:

 <p align="center">
 	<img src="assets/diagrams/states-uml.png">